Haystack Observatory: Westford Radio Telescope

 The 18.3 m Westford Radio Telescope was built in 1961 by Lincoln Laboratory for Project West Ford as an X-band radar antenna.
 It is located approximately 1.2 km south of the Haystack telescope along the same access road.
 The antenna is housed in a 28.4 m radome and has an elevation-azimuth mount.
 Since 1981, it has been used primarily for geodetic very long baseline interferometry (VLBI).
 By measuring the location of astronomical radio sources very accurately, geodetic VLBI techniques can be used to measure things such as changes in the axial tilt of the Earth.

 Event Horizon Telescope

 Haystack serves as a computational hub for the Event Horizon Telescope, an assemblage of radio telescopes around Earth that combine data for very-long-baseline interferometry (VLBI) to achieve angular resolution capable of imaging a supermassive black hole's event horizon.
 Data are transported on large hard drives from the observing telescopes to Haystack, where a cluster of about 800 CPUs run algorithms to produce black hole imagery.
-The computation has been termed a "silicon lens", as each the data from each telescope is useless by itself and must be computationally combined to produce an image.
+The computation has been termed a "silicon lens", as the data from each telescope is useless by itself and must be computationally combined to produce an image.